Feed the Birds: Initial reactions

 Walt Disney World and Richard Sherman's son Gregg concurred with Brown's account.
 However, "The Bird Woman" was chapter 7 in the first book, Mary Poppins, not in the second book, Mary Poppins Comes Back.

 The song was sung by the movie's star Julie Andrews to visuals of the elderly bird woman of the song.
 Walt Disney himself made the unusual request that the bird woman, though a non-speaking part (except for one line, stating the first line of the song's chorus) be a cameo by one of his favorite character actresses, Jane Darwell.
 In her mid-eighties and semi-retired from acting (though she took television episodic guest appearances about once per year), Darwell had recently moved into the Motion Picture Country Home because of her advanced age and feebleness.
 Needing neither the money nor the screen credit, she declined the role.
 Walt Disney, still insistent, personally drove to the retirement home to plead with her.
 Charmed and flattered that she was so wanted, she agreed to take the part.
 Disney later sent a limousine to bring her to the studio.
 It was her last screen appearance or acting role; her only spoken line had to be re-recorded later by screenwriter/producer Bill Walsh, as her own voice was too weak.

 Walt Disney Centennial tale

 Richard Sherman was invited to "help dedicate the Walt Disney statue at Disneyland" (the Partners statue of Mickey and Walt holding hands, at the Magic Kingdom) at Disney's Centennial celebration.
 Sherman was asked to play some songs, and so he did.
 Before playing the last song, Sherman said: "Now, I'll play Walt Disney's favorite song... and it's just for him", and he played "Feed The Birds".
 Sherman was told afterwards that "just towards the end of the song, out of the blue sky one bird flew down where he was playing, and then back into the clouds".
-Sherman believes that it was Walt Disney and got emotional when remembering the event.
+Sherman believed that it was Walt Disney and got emotional when remembering the event.